Jinta County

-Jinta County (金塔县 (Jīntǎ Xiàn)) is a county in the northwest of Gansu province, the People's Republic of China, bordering Inner Mongolia to the north and east.
+Jinta County (金塔县 (Jīntǎ Xiàn)) is a county in the northwest of Gansu province, China, bordering Inner Mongolia to the north and east.
 It is under the jurisdiction of the prefecture-level city of Jiuquan.
 Its postal code is 735300, and in 1999 its population was 137,816 people.

 Administrative divisions

 Jinta County is divided to 7 towns, 2 townships and 2 others.